-The Reference State (1) contains three community phases.
+The Reference State (1) contains four community phases.
 This state evolved under the combined influences of climate, grazing, and fire with climatic variation having the greatest influence on cover and production.
-In general, this state was resilient to grazing and fire, although these factors could influence species composition in localized areas.
-Vegetation is characterized by mid-statured cool-season bunchgrasses, mid-statured cool-season rhizomatous grasses, and shrubs such as silver sagebrush.
-Lesser spike-moss, also known as dense clubmoss (Selaginella densa), may be common in some areas, yet completely absent in others.
+In general, this state was resilient to grazing, although heavy grazing could influence species composition in localized areas.
+Vegetation is characterized by mid-statured cool-season bunchgrasses, mid-statured cool-season rhizomatous grasses, silver sagebrush, and Wyoming big sagebrush.
+Dense spike-moss, also known as dense clubmoss (Selaginella densa), is commonly present and may constitute significant ground cover; however, it is absent in some areas.
 Its dynamics are not well understood, and its abundance appears to vary greatly from site to site without discernable reason.

-Phase 1.1: Green Needlegrass-Western Porcupinegrass Community Phase The Green Needlegrass-Western Porcupinegrass Community Phase (1.1) is characterized primarily by mid-statured cool-season bunchgrasses.
-The primary species are green needlegrass and western porcupinegrass.
-Needle and thread (Hesperostipa comata) is common on the drier portions of this site but decreases in abundance as mean annual precipitation increases.
-Rhizomatous wheatgrasses such as western wheatgrass and thickspike wheatgrass (Elymus lanceolatus) are common, typically comprising about 10 percent of the plant community.
-Both species may be present, but thickspike wheatgrass becomes more common in the northern extent of this site.
-Short-statured grasses, such as prairie Junegrass, are not abundant in this phase but are generally present at low cover.
-Common forbs are American vetch (Vicia americana), Indian breadroot (Pediomelum spp.), and upright prairie coneflower (Ratibida columnifera).
-Common shrubs are silver sagebrush and snowberry, which may comprise up to 10 percent of the canopy cover.
-Prairie rose (Rosa arkansana) is sometimes present at low cover.
+Phase 1.1: Green Needlegrass/Mixed Shrub Community Phase

+The Green Needlegrass/Mixed Shrub Community Phase (1.1) is dominated by mid-statured cool-season bunchgrasses.
+Green needlegrass is the primary species although needle and thread is commonly present at low cover.
+The mid-statured cool-season rhizomatous grasses are subdominant in this phase.
+Both western and thickspike wheatgrass may be present, with thickspike becoming more common in the northern extent of this site.
+Short-statured graminoids, such as blue grama and needleleaf sedge, are not abundant in this phase but are generally present at low cover.
+Common forbs are American vetch (Vicia Americana), large Indian breadroot (Pediomelum esculentum), and common yarrow (Achillea millefolium).
+Silver sagebrush is the dominant shrub with Wyoming big sagebrush occurring as a subdominant component.
+Combined sagebrush cover typically ranges from 5 to 15 percent of the canopy cover.
+Snowberry (Symphoricarpos spp.) is sometimes present at low cover.
 The approximate species composition of the reference plant community is as follows:

-Percent composition by weight\

-Green Needlegrass 35%

-Western Porcupine Grass 10-25%

-Rhizomatous Wheatgrass 10%

-Needle and Thread 0-15%

-Other Native Grasses 5%

-Perennial Forbs 15%

-Shrubs/Subshrubs 10%
+Percent composition by weight Green Needlegrass 35% Rhizomatous Wheatgrasses 25% Needle and Thread 5% Other Native Grasses 5% Perennial Forbs 15% Silver Sagebrush 10% Wyoming Big Sagebrush 5% Other Shrubs/Subshrubs Trace

-Estimated Total Annual Production (lbs/ac)\
+Estimated Total Annual Production (lbs./ac)

-Low - Insufficient data
+Low - 900

-Representative Value - 2000
+Representative Value - 1250

-High - Insufficient data
+High - 1600

-\ Estimated based on current data - subject to revision
+Estimated based on current data - subject to revision